webdigga/slot-picks/src/articles/what-is-chiropractic.md

 Sometimes subluxation might be caused by poor posture, bad sleeping habits, slips and falls, car accidents, or too much coffee or alcohol sports impacts, strenuous exercise, work injuries, childhood falls.
 Even the birth process can cause subluxation for both mother and child.
 Chemical stress - such as dehydration - may cause subluxation.
 Emotional tension may also lead to subluxation, a fact to which you may be able to relate if you've ever had a headache at the end of a busy day.

 Chiropractors are the only doctors trained to find and correct subluxation.
-By correcting subluxations and removing nerve interference, chiropractors give your body a better chance at normal health and function.
+By correcting subluxations and removing nerve interference, Chiropractors give your body a better chance at normal health and function.

 Chiropractic treatments, called spinal adjustments, are gentle, comfortable and highly effective.
 People of all ages can receive Chiropractic care to get healthy and stay healthy.
 Chiropractors are highly educated, caring professionals sensitive to the natural health care needs of you and your family.